ark4ng3l/Sup_RAT/README.md

 # Sup_RAT
-This is a program under construction and development. wait for it...
+This is a Python Program under construction and development. wait for it...

 If you want to cooperate in it, contact us. https://t.me/Ark_Ang3l